 New York University's Office of Equal Opportunity (OEO) is responsible for advancing and monitoring the University's equal opportunity and affirmative action policies, procedures, and programs.
 It does so by making known the University's commitment to these policies and by carrying out utilization analyses for minority and women relative to national baseline data.
 Analyses, carried out with respect to recruitment, promotion, and departures, are used to identify areas of focus for future improvement.

 The Office is also responsible for administering the University's Non-Discrimination and Anti-Harassment Policy and Complaint Procedures for Employees.
 The OEO implements a consistent and uniform procedure for responding to and resolving internal discrimination complaints.
-Mary Signor, Executive Director for the OEO, serves as NYU’s Title IX Coordinator, which prohibits discrimination on the basis of sex.
+Shakera Turi and Lauren Stabile serve as NYU's Title IX Coordinators.
+Title IX prohibits sexual or gender-based bullying, discrimination, harassment, and violence.

 The OEO is NYU's Americans with Disabilities Act (ADA) Coordinator, serving as a resource regarding reasonable accommodations in the workplace.

 The OEO also provides guidance and training to the University community on NYU policy and other federal, state, and city discrimination laws.
 Educational workshops and seminars on discrimination and sexual harassment are offered to the University community throughout the year.

 The vision of the Office of Equal Opportunity, in partnership with faculty, staff, and students, is to play a leadership role both at New York University and within the broader higher education community in promoting diversity, cultural sensitivity, and equal opportunity in academic excellence, research, teaching, scholarship, and service.